BenoitAnastay/paperless-home-assistant-addon/paperless-ngx/DOCS.md

 ### Option: `default_superuser`

 When the addon starts up, if this user is not created, it will create it.

+Important: You have to modify the superuser before first starting the addon.
+Otherwise the installation-script will end with an error that has to be resolved by a reinstall.

 ### Option: `timezone`